oilcrest/EmergentMind-nix-config/nixos-installer/README.md

 ## Why an extra flake?

-The main flake, `/flake.nix`, takes longer to build, debug, and deploy because even the core modules are focused on a broad set of functional requirements.
+The main flake, `nix-config/flake.nix`, takes longer to build, debug, and deploy because even the core modules are focused on a broad set of functional requirements.
 In contrast, this simplified flake is focused only on providing an environment with which to accomplish the following:

-- Prepare the machine to successfully authenticate with our private nix-secrets repo _and_ decrypt an required secrets during when the main flake is built.
+- Prepare the machine to successfully authenticate with our private nix-secrets repo _and_ decrypt the required secrets when the main flake is built.
 - Adjust and verify the new host's `hardware-configuration.nix` and potentially modify it prior to building the main flake.
 - We also have the option of testing new filesystem related features such as impermanence, Secure Boot, TPM2, Encryption, etc in a light weight environment prior to finalizing the main flake.